Aimeedeer/meal-swap/README.md

 ![2021-01-23_2](images/2021-01-23_2.jpg)

 _Aimee's thoughts_:
-I am confusing with the swap process that whether
+I am confused with the swap process that whether
 I should put in the piece of Yòuzi to Brian's mouth or mine.
 First time I learned eating with the thin skin on.
 Yummy!